-28. Discontinued operations
+25. Discontinued operations

-As of January 30, 2020, the Company entered into an agreement with "LS TEMPO, LLC" ("LS Tempo"), pursuant to which, among other things, the Company sold/transferred to LS Tempo, its all identified assets/liabilities (real, personal or mixed, tangible or intangible, including goodwill) together with its right, title and interest in the identified contracts free and clear of all encumbrances.
-After completion of aforesaid transaction, the Company was not having any business activities.
+During the previous year, the Company had entered into an agreement with LS TEMPO, LLC ("the buyer"), pursuant to which, among other things, the Company sold/transferred to the buyer, all its identified assets/liabilities (real, personal or mixed, tangible or intangible, including goodwill) together with its right, title and interest in the identified contracts free and clear of all encumbrances.

-Accordingly, the entire financials of the entity for the current year ended 31st March 2020, along with the corresponding balances for the year ended 31st March 2019 is disclosed are discontinued operations.
+Accordingly, the entire operations of the Company for the previous year ended March 31, 2020, along with the corresponding balances for the year ended March 31, 2019 were disclosed as discontinued operations.